webdigga/slot-picks/src/posts/about.md

 ---
 I have around 25 years working as a Web Developer / Software Engineer.
 I have worked for companies such as the Telegraph newspaper and DAZN (Perform group).

-Having worked on many content driven websites over the years I decided that now was the time for me to become a freelance Web Developer and start using my experience to create micro-sites focussing on local businesses.
+Having worked on many content driven websites over the years I decided that now was the time for me to become a freelance Web Developer and start using my experience to create websites focussing on local businesses.

 Fundamentally I want the website to load quickly..
 This is good for the user and also good for Search Engine Optimisation (getting your site to the top of the search results).